Arabic/English Translation MA

 We recommend that you provide evidence of English language proficiency at the point of application, however, it is not a requirement to do so.
-Applicants must meet the English language requirement, submit their application and submit all required supporting documents by the course deadline: 24 August 2020 (International applicants) or 31 August 2020 (Home/EU applicants).
+Applicants must meet the English language requirement, submit their application and submit all required supporting documents by the course deadline: 24 August (International applicants) or 31 August (Home applicants).
 Applicants applying for funding/scholarships are advised to apply at least eight weeks ahead of any deadline.

-This link takes you to information on applying for taught programmes and to the University's online application system.
+The ‘Apply’ link at the top of this page takes you to information on applying for taught programmes and to the University's online application system.

 If you're unsure about the application process, contact the admissions team for help.

 Documents and information you'll need

 You must upload the following documents before we will assess your application:

 - Official degree certificate(s) and transcript of marks or enrolment certificate and partial transcript of marks

 - Evidence of English language proficiency

 - Translation Test(s)